Le Sorelle Restaurant and Bar – Dinner – June 17, 2025 – Las Vegas, NV.

 Dinner – Sushi Palace – April 27, 2025 – Hollywood, CA.

 The vibe here is a bit New York, and a smidge of the Los Angeles night club scene.
 It is elegant and sassy, either casual or hipster sheik, you will just love the experience.
-Sushi Palace, hails from Germany, and opened its doors at this location – in April of 2024.
+Sushi Palace hails from Germany, and opened its doors at this location – in April of 2024.
 The group behind Sushi Palace has expanded quickly across Germany thanks to a hybrid model that prioritizes takeout and delivery as well as in-restaurant dining.
 This restaurant leans into a more modern dining environment with a mix of elegance and style.
 There is a push to open more locations in SoCal as well as in the East Coast.

 The main star of the show here is their food.
 They do not have a sushi bar.
 This is not a typical sushi restaurant in Los Angeles.
 From the moment you walk in you feel it is upscale; with its beautiful textures and lighting, but no matter what the ambience is the food at Sushi Palace will really knock your socks off.